lueschem/edi/docs/config_management/yaml.rst

        If unspecified, edi will try to download QEMU from the repository indicated in the bootstrap section.
    * - repository_key
      - The signature key for the QEMU repository. |br|
-       *Attention*: If you do not specify a key the downloaded QEMU package will not be verified |br|
+       *Attention*: If you do not specify a key the downloaded QEMU package will not be verified. |br|
        *Hint*: It is a good practice to download such a key from a https server. |br|
        A valid repository key value is: :code:`https://ftp-master.debian.org/keys/archive-key-8.asc`.